How to Set and Achieve Goals

 Listen to your voice.
 You can change its tone by believing in yourself and in your ability to accomplish your goals and resolutions.
-Use this unconscious critic to positively support your goal setting success.

 If you are a manager, one of your more important tasks is to support the development of positive self-esteem by your staff members.
 Your positive outlook and belief in their success at accomplishing great goals foster their increased self-esteem and self-confidence.
 This, in turn, magnifies their ability to accomplish more and contribute more to your business.

 Paint a Vivid Outcome